leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 First of all, we navigate to the players of the tournament.
 In previous sections we have extracted the tournament ids from the detail url.
 It happens that when you navigate to `https://www.toernooi.nl/sport/players.aspx?id={tournament_id_here}` you will go to the players overview page of that tournament.
+We have done navigating to these url many time alread, so I am not going to show it again here.

 Like previous page the pinpointed data is located within a table and the table cells contain the players detail links.